DapperLib/DapperAOT/docs/gettingstarted.md

 '<InterceptorsPreviewNamespaces>$(InterceptorsPreviewNamespaces);Dapper.AOT</InterceptorsPreviewNamespaces>' to your project.
 [C:\Code\DapperAOT\test\UsageLinker\UsageLinker.csproj]
 ```

-This error message is coming from the build SDK (not `Dapper.AOT`).
-The compiler folks *also* don't like surprises, so you need to *opt in* to "interceptors", the feature that `Dapper.AOT` is using.
+These messages are coming from the build SDK (not `Dapper.AOT`).
+The compiler folks *also* don't like surprises, so you need to *opt in* to the "interceptors" feature that `Dapper.AOT` is using.
 As the message says,
-we do this by adding:
+we do this by tweaking our project file:

 ``` xml
 <PropertyGroup>